livepeer/ui-kit/.github/CONTRIBUTING.md

 ---

 <div align="center">
-  ✅ Now you're ready to contribute to livepeer.js!
+  ✅ Now you're ready to contribute to Livepeer React!
 Follow the next steps if you need more advanced instructions.
 </div>

 ---